yqz5514/Machine-Learning-AI-Engineer/MLOps and MLSD/ReadingNotes/AIE/AIE-chapter8.3 data processing.md

 ---

 ## **📌 2.
 Deduplicate Data**
-Duplicate data can **bias models, skew distributions, and contaminate test sets**.
+- Duplicate data can **bias models, skew distributions, and contaminate test sets**.
+- The task of deduplication can leverage the same techniques used for similarity measurements (discussed in Chapter 3).
 ### **1️⃣ Types of Duplications**
 | **Duplication Type** | **Example** |
 |---------------------|------------|